Fans Say #GiveElsaAGirlfriend In

 @lexi4prez #GiveElsaAGirlfriend let the romance begin pic.twitter.com/Lo1hVpVqrg— Λshley (@ashleyencalada) May 1, 2016

-Following The Simpsons' Ned Flanders coming out as gay last month, another generation is whittling away at the status quo on Twitter this weekend.
+While Ted Cruz is out there thinking the world can go back to its old homophobic ways if only people use the bathrooms he thinks they should use, another generation is whittling away at the status quo on Twitter this weekend.
 The hashtag #GiveElsaAGirlfriend has begun to pick up steam, lobbying Disney to create the first lesbian fairy tale princess in the upcoming Frozen sequel, slated for 2018 or later.

 It appears that Twitter user @lexi4prez started the hashtag early Sunday morning — and it's taken off from there.
 Not only are we long overdue for a gay Disney hero, Elsa seems to be a perfect candidate.
 She's sung about not caring what people think of her and the first Frozen movie didn't marry her off to a prince.
 This sequel has the potential to be completely original and not beholden to any traditional hetero folklore.